promisegrid/promisegrid/README.md

 any single legal entity, the grid is scalable and resilient, growing as users join.

-Consensus and governance mechanisms are intrinsic to the operation of PromiseGrid.
-They are implemented as basic system calls and exposed to higher-level code, applications, and ultimately, the users.
+Consensus and governance mechanisms are implemented as basic system calls and exposed to higher-level code, applications, and ultimately, the users.
 This means that the same mechanisms that govern the grid can also be used to govern the organizations and communities that use it.

 This document is a high-level overview of the project.